State Superintendent Tony Evers has proclaimed February 6, 2013 as

 Digital Learning Day in Wisconsin.

-The SASD will be celebrating Digital Learning Day by hosting a district-wide open house on Wednesday, February 6.
+The SASD celebrated Digital Learning Day by hosting a district-wide open house on Wednesday, February 6.
 All schools will be open to the community to see how students are using technology to learn.

 Read our press release on Digital Learning Day